-Hall-C at LNGS

-Following the initial testing effort at CERN, the system was shipped to LNGS in December 2022.
-With the goal of rigorous benchmarking, it was reconstituted underground in Hall C starting in April 2023 and set up on two platforms of the water tank of the Borexino Counting Test Facility [35], as shown in figure 9 (right).
-Supply of electrical power, compressed air, chilled water and LN2 was provided from existing infrastructure and adapted to our system.
-In particular, the system reused the LN2 supply of DS-50, consisting of a 20 m LN2 tank, operated at 3.5 bara and situated in the LNGS truck tunnel adjacent to Hall C, which is connected to the system via an insulated line of ~100 m length.
+Hall-C at LNGS Following the initial testing effort at CERN, the system was shipped to LNGS.
+With the goal of rigorous benchmarking, it was set up underground in Hall C on two platforms of the water tank of the Borexino Counting Test Facility [35], as shown in figure 9 (right).
 A new nitrogen phase separator was positioned on top of the condenser box and operated at a nominal pressure of 1.5 bara.
+It is supplied with LN2 via an upstream insulated line of $\sim$ 100 m length.
 Operations started in mid October 2023 and lasted until the end of February 2024, consisting of two runs, one with each heat exchanger configuration.

-DarkSide-20k Mockup TPC detector

-Before its final integration into the DS-20k facility, the cryogenics platform at LNGS will be used to cool down a tonne-scale mockup of the DS-20k TPC in late 2024.
+DarkSide-20k Mockup TPC detector Before its final integration into the DS-20k facility, the cryogenics platform at LNGS will be used to cool down a tonne-scale mockup of the DS-20k TPC in late 2024.
 This scaled-down detector will share many design aspects with the DS-20k TPC, as it is made of PMMA and features an octagonally shaped TPC with an inner diameter of $\sim$ 50 cm and a maximum drift length of $\sim$ 56 cm.
-The insights gained during the mechanical assembly, cool-down and electrostatic tests of this mockup TPC will help validate various design choices.
+The insights gained during the mechanical assembly, cooldown and electrostatic tests of this mockup TPC will help validate various design choices.
 Most importantly, the cooling of the delicate acrylic TPC needs to be performed in a slow and controlled way.
 The procedure must ensure a uniform contraction of the parts, avoiding large temperature gradients that may lead to high stresses in the acrylic and interference of detector components that have tight clearances.
-The goal is to cool the detector at a rate of $\leq 2 \text{ K h}^{-1}$ up to the LAr boiling point by circulating cold argon gas.
+The goal is to cool the detector at a rate of not more than $2 \,\mathrm{K} \,\mathrm{h}^{-1}$ up to the LAr boiling point by circulating cold argon gas.
 The capabilities of the cryogenics platform in this regard have been tested and will be discussed in more detail in section 4.2.
-The design, testing and results of the DS-20k Mockup TPC will be the subject of a standalone publication in the future.
+The design, testing and results of the DS-20k Mockup TPC will be the subject of a stand-alone publication in the future.